Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

     ...
 ```

+The elif and else branches are optional.

+It can be a single-line statement like this:
+`if temp_celsius > 20: print("It is warm.")`

 (In a __init__) You can also use constructs like:
 `self.height = height if height > 0 else 1`